eclipse-ee4j/jakartaee-examples/jsonb/jsonbDateFormat/README.md

-# A JSON-B @JsonbDateFormat example
+# A Jakarta JSON-B @JsonbDateFormat example

 This example demonstrates how to use @JsonbDateFormat.